alanwhite/dseapi/README.md

 ## Functionality

-* Payments - validates an IPN from PayPal, logs it, cuts a license and stores it in the users SimpleDB entry.
+* Payments - validates an IPN from PayPal, logs it, cuts a license and stores it in the users SimpleDB entry, and sends me an SMS text so I know someone has spent money with us.
 * Licenses - provides front end access to a users licenses.

 ## Contact